Updated May 20, 2017

 Cubes and envelopes.
 For packing organizers containing several items of clothing, mesh or see-through cubes or envelopes allow you to see what’s inside.

 For shirts and socks, my preference is to roll ranger style to achieve a nice tight roll.
-Rolling clothes in this way results in their taking up less space.
+Rolling clothes in this way takes up less space.
 It’s also an efficient use of space within a packing organizer because the width of the roll can extend to the entire width or length of the cube or envelope.
 Because clothes are packed side by side, a quick glance reveals how many clean pieces are left.
 Von Malegowski does a good job of demonstrating the ranger roll technique in How to Pack Clothes for Traveling.
 For panties, I use the method described by Elektra King in How to fold underwear quick and easy.

 Compression bags.
 These are especially useful for bulky clothing.
 I always travel with one or two Eagle Creek Pack-It Compression Sacs that take up no space or weight when empty.
-The medium size accommodates a rain jacket, hoody and cycling gear, and a small is used for dirty/damp clothing.
+The medium size accommodates outerwear and cycling gear, and a small is used for dirty/damp clothing.
 Each one has one-way valves at one end.
 I find sitting on a packed sac releases air, and then rolling it squeezes out the rest.
 Stretch out the crinkles and you’ll have a thin flat package.

 Handmade packing organizers.
 The advantage of tailor-made versions is that the fabric, design, size and type of closure are within your control.
 Here are some of my favourites: